 2020 Teaching the Skills That Matter in Adult Education (TSTM) Virtual Conference – June 16 and 17, 2020

-The Office of Career Technical and Adult Education (OCTAE) under contract with the American Institutes for Research (AIR), will be hosting a virtual conference on June 16-17, 2020 to share the Teaching the Skills That Matter in Adult Education (TSTM) project tools and strategies with the field.
-The FREE event promises to be a great professional development opportunity for adult educators.
+The Office of Career Technical and Adult Education (OCTAE) under contract with the American Institutes for Research (AIR), hosted a virtual conference on June 16-17, 2020 to share the Teaching the Skills That Matter in Adult Education (TSTM) project tools and strategies with the field.
+With over 1,500 registrants, the free event was a great professional development opportunity for adult educators.

-Register Now!
-Register for the 2020 Teaching the Skills That Matter in Adult Education (TSTM) Virtual Conference
+Click here to learn more about the 2020 Teaching the Skills That Matter in Adult Education (TSTM) Virtual Conference.